By Michael Schmidt

-Those who set their sights on rooting out corruption are usually focused on two fields, of government and the state, and of corporations and financial markets.
-But in Africa, there is an immense third field where ingrained corrupt practices flourish that is usually overlooked by investigators: the foreign aid industry.
+Those who set their sights on rooting out corruption are usually focused on two fields: government and the state, and corporations and financial markets.
+However, in Africa, there is an immense third field where corrupt practices flourish that is usually overlooked by investigators: the foreign aid industry.

-The argument that the disbursing of developmental aid to African governments and civil society organisations constitutes an “industry” in its own right is unusual in the first place, but the massive sums of money and the huge number of employees involved give it a gravity of such pull that it distorts entire national political economies.
+The argument that the disbursement of developmental aid to African governments and civil society organisations constitutes an “industry” in its own right is unusual in the first place, but the massive sums of money and a huge number of employees involved give it a gravity of such pull that it distorts entire national political economies.

 United Nations (UN) Special Rapporteur on the Rights Situation in the Palestinian Territories, Francesca Albanese (C) is seen on a TV screen as she gives the conclusions of her report during a session of the UN Human Rights Council, in Geneva, on March 26, 2024.
 Photo: Fabrice Coffrini / AFP

-A few years ago, I was contracted to do an investigation for a major donor outfit into whether there were any problems with how its donations were managed, used, and accounted for by the United Nations Development Programme (UNDP).
-The UNDP has been the hub for all UN agencies since 2005, when UN Secretary-General Koffi Annan, in trying to better articulate the UN’s varied developmental efforts, put the UNDP in charge of a new super-network, now called the UN Sustainable Development Group (UNSDG), which co-ordinates all 36 UN funds, programmes, specialised agencies, departments, and offices that play a role in development.
+A few years ago, I was contracted to do an investigation for a major donor outfit into whether there were any problems with the way in which its donations were managed, used, and accounted for by the United Nations Development Programme (UNDP).
+The UNDP has been the hub for all UN agencies since 2005, when UN Secretary-General Koffi Annan, in trying to better articulate the UN’s varied developmental efforts, put the UNDP in charge of a new super-network, now called the UN Sustainable Development Group (UNSDG), which coordinates all 36 UN funds, programmes, specialised agencies, departments, and offices that play a role in development.

 The United Nations headquarters building, in New York City, in March 2024.
 Photo: Daniel Slim / AFP